aimms/documentation/webui/application-settings.rst

 This is a logical condition which determines whether of not the user interface is editable when the application is run under the AIMMS PRO platform.

-When this condition evaluates to "true", then all editing options available in developer mode are also made available to the end-user who runs the application in AIMMS PRO/Cloud.
+When this condition evaluates to "true" and the value of the "Limited Options Editor" (see also below) evaluates to "false", then all editing options available in developer mode are also made available to the end-user who runs the application in AIMMS PRO/Cloud.

-When the condition evaluates to "false", then the end-user running the application in AIMMS PRO/Cloud is no longer allowed to edit the user interface, but only to use the pages and widgets as are, ie as provided by the app developer.
+When the "UI Editable" condition evaluates to "false", then the end-user running the application in AIMMS PRO/Cloud is no longer allowed to edit the user interface, but only to use the pages and widgets as are, ie as provided by the app developer.
 More specifically, the Application Settings, Page Settings, and Widget Manager icons are no longer available in the Menu Bar.
 The Page Manager icon may still be available, but the option for adding new pages (ie, the "+" button) is removed.
 Moreover, the "wheel" Settings icon is no longer available for any of the widgets, so the widget options are no longer editable.

 Limited Option Editor(1/0)
 --------------------------

 This is a logical condition which determines whether of not the PRO user of the app gets limited access to the options in the widget/page editor.

+Please note that, when the "UI Editable" option value evaluates to "false", then the value of this "Limited Options Editor" is not relevant.

+When the "UI Editable" option value evaluates to "true" and the value of the "Limited Options Editor" evaluates to "true" as well, then the editing options available in developer mode are made available to the end-user who runs the application in AIMMS PRO/Cloud except from the following:

+* The Application Settings are not available for editing

+* The Miscellaneous and Advanced sections are not available for editing in the Settings of any widget

 Licenseinfo
 -----------